Chih-yuHung/STM-and-1D-model/README.md

 # Output files/measured data
 ## Ottawa data
-  The measured manure temperature data from Ottawa was obtained in 2020.
+  The measured manure temperature data from Ottawa was obtained in 2020 ('2020 FF DatasetManureTemperatureAndDepth_Calmar2020_HB').
 Manure temperatures at four depths (surface, upper, middle, which is 1m below surface, and bottom) were measured.
-The avg. manure temperature were weighted based on the depth.
+The avg. manure temperature were the avg. of the four measurements.